writethedocs/www/docs/include/conf/events/lightning-talks.rst

 A lightning talk is a very short talk where you share an idea, concept, or a bit of information you find interesting.
 They’re quick, easy, and a great way to practice.
 (Lovely example `*here* <https://www.youtube.com/watch?feature=player_embedded&v=6wcP1aMl7wQ>`__ beginning at 15:42!)

+**You will register for lightning talks in person at the conference.**
+At the beginning of each day, we will set a basket that you can put your proposal in.
+We will announce a cut off time, and after that we will pick from the submitted talks and announce who will be speaking that afternoon.

+Lightning talks are a wonderful way to prompt people to think, collaborate, and talk about documentation in a more unstructured way.
+It also allowed people to discuss topics that were not covered fully or partially throughout the conference.

 Planning: What goes into a lightning talk?
 ------------------------------------------